MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

   ]
 }
 ```
+- You must be using the device fingerprinting assessment template with **only** the metadata and device fingerprinting sections.
+If there are additional schema sections or you are not using the device fingerprinting assessment template, the client side integration option will not be available to you.
+  - When you reach the **Settings** page of the assessment wizard for a device fingerprinting template, you will see the client side integration option available to you.
+Upon choosing to enable the client side integration, you will select the external call you set up earlier with the JWKS response format.

 In order to complete the client side integration setup, you have to use a modified version of our javascript to return the encrypted response in the browser.